-Repairing and replacing sheet cane, machine woven cane, cane webbing or removing chair spline (as it’s sometimes called), is one of the easiest types of seatweaving techniques to master.
+Repairing and replacing sheet cane, machine-woven cane, cane webbing, or removing spline caning (as it’s also called) is one of the easiest types of seatweaving techniques to master.
 But one step in the process might cause you great frustration–removing stubborn reed spline from the groove!

-Follow these three simple directions with the step-by-step photos to gain confidence enough to tackle the project yourself!
+Follow these three simple steps, with accompanying photos, to gain the confidence to tackle the project yourself, even if you are a beginner!

-Having the correct tools for the job will make this task easier and more pleasant, so be sure to have on hand:
+Having the correct tools for the job will make this task easier and more pleasant.
+You can get by without some of these tools, but to have them available if you need them is always a good idea:

-- special spline removal chisel of correct width to fit into the groove, & basketweaving scissors
+- special spline removal chisel of correct width to fit into the groove

 Step One: Removing the Old Cane & Spline

-Then, using your utility knife with a new, sharp blade, score around both the inside and outside edges of the groove, on either side of the reed spline that you will be removing.
+Just for good measure, using your utility knife again with a sharp blade, score along both the inside and outside edges of the groove on either side of the reed spline you will be removing.

 Step Two: Loosen and Pry up the Spline

-Using the special caning chisel inserted into the spline, using an upward rocking motion, begin prying up the spline.
-Lightly tap on the end of the chisel with your hammer to help force along.
+Insert the special caning chisel into the spline and, using an upward rocking motion, begin prying up the spline.
+Lightly tap on the end of the chisel with your hammer to help force along the groove.

 Step Three: Cleaning the Groove